- I am a veteran and/or dependent, interested in attending the University of Southern California. What do I need to know?

 Top-Up requires a collaborative effort amongst various units.
 Benefit counselors are available by calling 888-GIBILL-1.

 For information about GI Bill benefits, contact the VA at 1-888-GIBILL-1 (1-888-442-4551).
 Additional military aid options, recommended by the VA, are available online.
-You may also contact the USC Financial Aid Office for additional options at USC.
+You may also contact the USC Financial Aid Office and/or your graduate program of study for additional options at USC.

 Please visit our “How to File” section for details.